 You can visit year-round, however, for the best weather, summer is the time to visit to spend three days in Portland.
 June through September have fewer rainy days (between 2-5 days a month), and daytime temperatures are comfortable at 73-80ºF (23-27ºC) and lows at 53-58ºF (12-14ºC).

 Summer is certainly the best time to go hiking in and around Portland as well thanks to its more favorable weather.

 Winter, on the other hand, while not as frigid as many places in the US (especially Cleveland), it certainly has a lot more rainy days, sometimes even half of the month!
 Temperatures are between 46-56ºF (8-13ºC) during the day and 37-41ºF (3-5ºC) at night.

 Spring and fall are good times if you are okay with chillier weather and some rainy days!

 Note: Wildfires can and do occur in the months of July, August, and September.
 Be sure to follow updates and current conditions here while planning your trip.

 Getting to Portland, Oregon

 Portland, Oregon has a large airport, Portland International Airport, making it easy to get to and from this city from anywhere in the US as well as internationally.
-We love checking prices with Skyscanner, which combines and factors in ALL airlines for the real best deal.
+We love checking prices with Skyscanner, which combines and factors in many airlines for the real best deal.